appwrite/demos-for-functions/python/send-whatsapp-message/README.md

-# 🔗 LinkShortener
+#  Send WhatsApp
-A Python Cloud Function for generating a bitly short link from a given url.
+A Python Cloud Function to send a WhatsApp message to a number using Twilio API.
 <br>

 ## 🚀 Result